 ‘All year, but be prepared’ what does that mean?
 Well, let’s just say that the weather is very unpredictable in Holland.
 They will say it will be sunny and it is snowing or they say it 20 degrees Celcius (68 Fahrenheit) and it will be 10 Celcius (50 Fahrenheit) or 30 degrees Celcius (86 Fahrenheit).

 So always be prepared.
-Take a throwaway poncho, umbrella and a sweater with you, but also something light and airy.
+Take a throwaway poncho, an umbrella and a sweater with you, but also something light and airy.
 Of course, if you come in the middle of winter, you don’t need to bring a bikini.
+It is not that unpredictable, although there is a Dutch tradition (holiday) to go swimming on New Years Day!

 In summer it can be sunny, cloudy and rainy and most times it is around 18-35 degrees Celcius.
 Do you see the difference?
 In winter it is mostly cloudy, windy and very rainy.
 It can be 15 degrees Celcius, but also -5 degrees Celcius.